chrisnoonan98675/site/_drafts/xl-test/concept/understanding-xl-test-architecture.markdown

 Plugins can define the following items:

 - _Report_: Configuration Items (CIs) that represent a report.
+See [create a custom report in XL Test](/xl-test/how-to/create-a-custom-report-in-xl-test.html).
 - _Test Tool_: CIs that represent a test tool or family of test tools representing the same test result format.
+See [create a test tool plugin](/xl-test/how-to/create-a-test-tool-plugin.html).

 To enhance the extensibility of XL Test, the product provides three APIs (Application Programming Interface):